HiddenClever/digitalocean-dns-sync/README.md

 # DigitalOcean DNS Synchronisation
 DigitalOcean offers a fantastic DNS service and API but it is time consuming and cumbersome to update it if you have a droplet with domain management tools already on it.
-This python script will synchronise the DNS records from any server running BIND with DigitalOcean's DNS servers.
+This python script will synchronise the DNS records from any server / droplet running BIND with DigitalOcean's DNS servers.
 It removes the need for running 2 droplets to run your own 2-nameserver setup and also means you get to take advantage of DO's far better DNS infrastructure.

 Usage: